Tecnologias-multimedia/InterCom/README.md

             +---------+
                Host C
 ```
-Each user runs two instances of InterCom.
+Each host runs two instances of InterCom.